alrighttheresham/onos-for-osx/README.md

        #
        devConfigs = admin:admin@172.27.5.125:2022:active,cisco:cisco@192.168.56.20:2022:inactive,sdn:rocks@192.168.56.30:22:inactive

        #
        # Number of ports per device.
 This is global to all devices
        # on all instances.
        #
        # numPorts = 8

-As you can see I've added an entry for 172.27.7.125, once the configuration is completed we need to start ONOS and load the netconf feature bundle.
+I've added an entry for 172.27.7.125, once the configuration is completed we need to start ONOS and load the netconf feature bundle.

        onos> feature:install onos-netconf